Dr. Smruthi Karthikeyan

 Nadia Suryawinata

-Graduate student in the Mazmanian lab (Biology and Biological Engineering)
+Collaborator- Graduate student (Biology) in the Mazmanian lab

 Nadia is broadly interested in how the environment modulates an animal's behavioral resilience.
 In the Mazmanian lab, she is focused on uncovering gut microbial communities that improve the functioning of antidepressants in mouse models of behavior.
 Her project couples techniques spanning microbial metabolomics and mouse neurophysiology.
 Outside of work, Nadia enjoys rock climbing, cooking, scoping out LA's best eateries and tending to her houseplants.